 In June 2006 Bloom was a featured speaker at a steel industry conference in New York, where he stated that industry executives should be “hard-headed and pragmatic capitalists” who “run the[ir] companies and actively participate in the political process on the basis of what is good for [their] shareholders – and not based on outmoded nostrums about unions, free enterprise, deregulation, free markets and free trade.”
 “In today’s world,” Bloom added, “the blather about free trade, free markets and the joys of competition is nothing but pablum for the suckers.
 The guys making the real money know that outsized returns are available to those who find the industries that get the system to work for them and the companies within those industries that dominate them.”

-At the 6th Annual Distressed Investing Forum (held in New York City in 2008), Bloom made some remarks that were highly critical of capitalism: “Generally speaking, we get the joke.
+At the 6th Annual Distressed Investing Forum (held in New York City in 2008), Bloom made the following remarks: “Generally speaking, we get the joke.
 We know that the free market is nonsense.
 We know that the whole point is to game the system, to beat the market.
 Or at least find someone who will pay you a lot of money, ’cause they’re convinced that there is a free lunch.
 We know this is largely about power, that it’s an adults-only, no-limit game.
-We kind of agree with Mao, that political power comes largely from the barrel of a gun.”
-When he was subsequently asked to clarify his comments, Bloom claimed that he had spoken in jest.
+We kind of agree with Mao, that political power comes largely from the barrel of a gun.
+And we get it that if you want a friend you should get a dog.”

 On July 13, 2009, Bloom replaced Steven Rattner as head of the Presidential Task Force on the Auto Industry (a position popularly known as “Car Czar”).
 This position was created by Barack Obama to oversee federal bailouts of failing automobile manufacturers like General Motors and Chrysler.
 In this position, Bloom also played a major role in the Obama administration’s quest to double fuel-economy requirements for automakers to 54.4 mpg by 2025.
 On September 8, 2009, Obama appointed Bloom to an additional post, Senior Counselor to the President for Manufacturing Policy (a.k.a.
 “Manufacturing Czar”).
 Bloom held his jobs as “Car Czar” and “Manufacturing Czar” until February 2011 and September 2011, respectively.